The Great Sage, Heaven's Equal: Plot

 Just a while later, Xu Sheng begins to feel unwell.
 His superstitious brother hurriedly prays to Sun on his behalf but Xu Sheng's physical woes only continue.
 Xu Sheng is about to believe in the Great Sage's prowess, when he is relieved of further agony after a visit to a physician.
 Almost instantly, Xu Cheng becomes the ill one and his condition takes a turn for the worse when Xu Sheng refuses to pray to Sun.
 Before long, Xu Cheng dies; in anger and grief, Xu Sheng storms into the Sun Wukong temple and confronts his effigy, demanding his brother back.
-At night, Xu Sheng encounters the Monkey King in his dreams, who counter-retaliates by criticising him for his rudeness and hiring of an inept practitioner to treat his brother.
+At night, Xu Sheng encounters the Monkey King in his dreams, who criticizes him for his rudeness and hiring of an inept practitioner to treat his brother.
 Nevertheless, Sun also promises to bring Xu Cheng back.

 Sure enough, after waking up, Xu Sheng finds Xu Cheng alive in his coffin – it is at this point that he begins to truly believe in Sun Wukong.
 However, it is a bittersweet occasion for Xu Sheng, given the expenses he had incurred during the trip to Fujian and for his brother's funeral and burial.
 Furthermore, while revived, his brother still remains relatively weak.
 Some time afterwards, back in the Yan (now part of Shandong) countryside, Xu Sheng encounters a stranger on the street, to whom he confides his financial troubles, as well as the strange incident in Fujian.
 The stranger possesses some knowledge of magic, in particular cloud-walking.
 Together they go to the "temple of heaven", where the stranger procures a few magic stones, said to bring good fortune, for Xu Sheng.
 At the end of the journey the mystery man reveals himself as Sun Wukong, then vanishes.

 The Xu brothers rake in tremendous profits from their business and they make numerous return trips to the Sun Wukong temple.
 Pu Songling appends a footnote poking fun at Xu Sheng, stressing that "Sheng's mind must have been deluded, for what he saw simply couldn't be true", and concluding that "(w)hen people who share the same beliefs gather together, they will choose some central figure to represent their beliefs".